Search Apartments in Vermont

 Vermont has one of the prettiest official state nicknames; it's the Green Mountain State, an apt name for such a beautiful natural setting.
 However, a more appropriate nickname might be the Independent State, due to this New England state's long and proud history of championing independence.
-During the early days of the Revolutionary War, Ethan Allen famously led the Green Mountain Boys to capture Fort Ticonderoga from the British.
-Just a couple years later, Vermont adopted its first constitution.
-It outlawed slavery and gave the vote to every male resident, regardless of property.
 Today, Vermont is still known as a state of independent thinkers.
 So if independent thought and individual fortitude appeal to you, Vermont may be the perfect place to explore apartments for rent.

-Famous for its maple syrup, Vermont supplies a wide variety of products that range from the necessary (two billion pounds of milk annually, apples, computer chips) to the whimsical (Christmas trees and high-priced teddy bears).
+Famous for its maple syrup, Vermont supplies a wide variety of products that range from the necessary (milk annually, apples and computer chips) to the whimsical (Christmas trees and high-priced teddy bears).
 Major industries include agriculture, quarrying and finishing granite and marble, and the manufacture of electronic equipment, metal products and paper.
 Considering this state's natural beauty, it's no surprise that tourism is a growing industry as well.